christianjtr/christianjtr/README.md

 <h1>Hola, soy Christian! 👋</h1>
 <img  align="right" src="https://github.com/christianjtr/christianjtr/blob/main/link.gif" width="300" alt="the-legend-of-zelda-carrotcake-link-zelda">
 <br clear="left"/>
-As a <strong>System Engineer</strong>, I am passionate about digital products and experiences based on new technologies.
+As a <strong>Systems Engineer</strong>, I am passionate about digital products and experiences based on new technologies.
 <br/>
 <br/>
-I would define myself as a `generalist professional` interested in several areas of knowledge such as:
+I would define myself as a <code>generalist professional</code> interested in several areas of knowledge such as:
 <br/>
 <br/>